 On the application, the following information will be required:

 Note that the application fee must be included in the submission made to ABRA.
 The application fee of $3,500 may be paid with a check, money order, or cashier's check made payable to the "D.C.
 Treasurer."
 For an in-person submission, the applicant may pay the application fee by presenting a credit card to the ABRA contact representative during submission.
 A completed application may be submitted in person or by mail to:

 Washington, DC 20009

 Upon submitting an application, the applicant's security plan will be forwarded to the Metropolitan Police Department (MPD) or its designee for an assessment.
 The designee or the MPD itself will assess the plan within 21 days of receipt from the Department of Health.
 A testing laboratory facility license will not be issued until the MPD or its designee finishes its assessment of the security plan and submits the review in writing to the DOH.
 Upon submitting the evaluation, the entire application package will be forwarded to the license application scoring panel.

 If the applicant fails to address all the required criteria, an application will be considered non-responsive and not accepted for review by the scoring panel.
 The scoring panel set up by ABRA scores each application based on the criteria outlined in the initial selection criteria and application instructions for the medical cannabis testing laboratory license.

 Per Section 5401.9 of the D.C.
-Municipal Regulations, a testing laboratory licensee may not hold a cultivation center license or dispensary license.
-Also, a marijuana testing laboratory licensee cannot hold another testing laboratory license in the district.
+Municipal Regulations, a testing laboratory licensee may not hold a cannabis cultivation center, retailer, internet retailer, manufacturer, or courier license.